 MELLEMRUM encounters are close collaborations between Kitt Johnson and partners around the world, through which local miniature performance festivals are created, consisting of guided urban walks and site-specific performances by local artists.

 The MELLEMRUM encounter concept springs from the site-specific MELLEMRUM festival, a biennale which Kitt Johnson arranged and curated four times between 2008 and 2014, in various parts of Copenhagen.
 From the very beginning the festival got an overwhelmingly positive reception among critics and audiences alike, which among other things resulted in a nomination for Best Theatre Experience of the Year 2008 at the culture site aok.dk.
-The MELLEMRUM biennale has its own archival website: www.mellemrum.info/en
+The MELLEMRUM biennale has its own archival website with both videos and information: www.mellemrum.info/en

 The idea of MELLEMRUM encounter is, among other things, to offer a space and a platform for artistic exchange.
 Furthermore, the festivals are locally rooted and created in close dialogue with the residents of the selected area.
 The concept is characterised by a high degree of reciprocity and curiosity, both artistically and culturally, and the purpose is not merely to produce art but also to facilitate encounters between artists as well as between artists and residents.

 The festivals themselves take the shape of highly unusual urban walks, during which the audience experiences a part of the city or local area from novel angles.
 The MELLEMRUM guides lead the audience through hidden and forgotten, known and unknown places, to a number of site-specific performances by local artists.
 With MELLEMRUM encounter it is our hope to give both the audience and local residents a chance to experience their surroundings through a performative lens – and possibly to rediscover the extraordinary in the ordinary.